 • Chair – in terms of efficiency this is the most versatile piece of Pilates equipment

 • Barrels – including the Arc Barrel, Spine Corrector and gymnastic Ladder Barrel

 • Jungles Sports Suspension Training

-All courses are split into levels, Advanced is taken separately.
+All courses are split into levels (Level I & II), Advanced (Level II) is taken separately.

 Post Rehabilitative Pilates and Special Conditions Certification can follow each and any course or can be done in one go when you’ve completed all the courses.

 Where do I start, and how much does it cost?

 To get certification in Pilates Academy International, you will first have to attend the Anatomy workshop (Anatomy Biomechanics and Posture Analysis or ABP).
 This workshop reviews the structures (bones, muscles, joints, etc.) that form the support of the human body.
 It will help you prepare for the All Populations Matwork Course.
 We encourage you to take up All Populations Matwork (APM) first because Mat is the foundation of all other Pilates exercises.
 After completing the course, you need to do the following hours:

 APM: at least 25 hours practice teaching, 15 hours observation and 15 hours personal review